robvadai/wind_turbine_analytics/README.md

 - Timestamp information is only accepted in the Spark timestamp format, and only timestamps compatiblw with the [to_timestamp](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.functions.to_timestamp.html) function are accepted.
 - The solution is running Spark in local mode, not in distributed mode - though the master configuration (`local[*]`) will use all available CPU cores (as defined as an Airflow connection in [database/setup_connections.sql](./database/setup_connections.sql))
 - The PostreSQL database, part of the Airflow deployment, is used as a data store, however definining the dedicated `wind_turbine_analytics` database for the purpose of this exercise.
 As defined in [database/init.sql](./database/init.sql).
+- Each job run is uniquely distinguished by an `event_id` attribute that is added to the datasets.

 ### Data and schemas